 Don’t badmouth your current job or employer, and don’t talk about the bad things you’re looking to escape or get away from.
 Just keep it positive and focus on what you’d love to gain by changing jobs.

 “I was laid off four months ago so I’m in an active job search.
 I’m hoping to find a position that will let me continue to build my skills as a customer service supervisor.
 I’m particularly looking to stay in the software industry, which is one reason this job excited me.”

-“I’ve learned a lot in my current job and enjoyed it, however I’ve been in this position for four years and feel that in order to take my skills to the next level, I should expose myself to a new work environment to continue challenging myself.
+“I’ve learned a lot in my current job and enjoyed it, however, I’ve been in this position for four years and feel that to take my skills to the next level, I should expose myself to a new work environment to continue challenging myself.
 I saw your job description mentions ___, which is one of the key things I hope to continue doing in my next role, so this seemed like a great job to apply for and have an interview to discuss.“

 “A recruiter contacted me last week and the position sounded like a great fit for my skills and experience, so I became interested.”